TrellixVulnTeam/swahilipython_SCMU/Doc/library/rlcompleter.rst

 :option:`-S` option, the module is automatically imported and configured (see :ref:`rlcompleter-config`).

-On platforms without :mod:`readline`, the :class:`Completer` class defined by this module can still be used for custom purposes.
+On platforms without :mod:`readline`, the :class:`Completer` kundi defined by this module can still be used for custom purposes.